 - Follow the instructions to automatically download and update your Outlook version.
 For instance, for Windows 7, Click install office updates as highlighted.

-Then, those using older Outlook releases such as Ms Outlook 2013 will need to further modify the registry for attachments made in latest Outlook versions such as Outlook 2016 to open.
+Then, those using older Outlook releases such as MS Outlook 2013 will need to further modify the registry for attachments made in the latest Outlook versions such as Outlook 2016 to open.
 Here is how:

 - Back up the registry first

 - Start the Registry Editor: